sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 Almost all the subsequent state of the art approaches on semantic segmentation adopted this paradigm.
 (pictures from Stanford University School of Engineering course)

-## Full Connected Network exploring:
+## Fully Convolutional Networks exploring:

 In order to create a deep learning model, I used keras over Tensorflow kernel.
 Keras is an open source neural network library written in Python.